 Craig Smith (Moderator)

 Anbang Asset Management (Hong Kong) Co.
 Ltd.

 conventional Lenders; trying to sustain unconventional market strength into 2016

 Vice President &Regional Manager, Real Estate

 Managing Director, Head of U.S. Real Estate Corporate Banking

 The Blackstone Group

-Managing Director & Head of Real Estate Corporate Banking
+Director, Real Estate Corporate Banking

 N.B.
 While it is highly unlikely, sessions, speakers and moderators

 are subject to change without notice.